Redcat468/DiskIAnalyser/README.md

 # DiskIAnalyser
-A simple python script to run on TrueNAS server and to analyse the SMART  disks reports via chatGPT;
+A simple python script to run on TrueNAS server to analyze the SMART disk reports using ChatGPT.
-Le but est d'utiliser l'API de ChatGPT 3.5 Turbo pour lire les rapports SMART de vos disques et de generer un rapport simplifié avec un score de santé de chaque disque.
-Le rapport est envoyé par mail une fois qu'il a été généré.
+The goal is to leverage the ChatGPT 3.5 Turbo API to read your disk's SMART reports and generate a simplified report with a health score for each disk.
+Once the report is generated, it is sent via email.

-Ce script nécéssite l'installation du module openai, si vous ne souhaitez pas utiliser pip, vous pouvez faire comme ça :
+This script requires the installation of the openai module.
+If you don't want to use pip, you can follow these steps:

-Télécharger le paquet:
+Download the package:
-Rendez-vous sur la page PyPI du module.
-Pour openai, l'URL est généralement la suivante : https://pypi.org/project/openai/
+Visit the PyPI page for the module.
+For openai, the URL is typically: https://pypi.org/project/openai/

-Vous y trouverez des fichiers tar.gz pour différentes versions du module.
-Téléchargez le fichier .tar.gz qui correspond à la version que vous souhaitez.
+Here you will find tar.gz files for various versions of the module.
+Download the .tar.gz file that corresponds to the version you want.
-Une fois le téléchargement terminé, transférez le fichier .tar.gz sur votre serveur TrueNAS (vous pouvez utiliser scp ou toute autre méthode de votre choix).
-Une fois le fichier sur le serveur, extrayez son contenu :
+Once downloaded, transfer the .tar.gz file to your TrueNAS server (you can use scp or any method of your choice).
+Once the file is on the server, extract its contents:

 <code>tar -xzf openai-x.x.x.tar.gz</code>

-Après avoir extrait le paquet, vous devez vous déplacer dans le répertoire du paquet et utiliser la commande setup.py pour installer le module :
+After extracting the package, navigate to the package directory and use the setup.py command to install the module:

 <code>cd openai-x.x.x
 python3 setup.py install</code>